luxfi/docs/README.md

 ## New or Missing Content Requests

-_The information I am requesting is related to a specific project, i.e. LuxGo, LuxNetworkRunner, etc.:_
+_The information I am requesting is related to a specific project, i.e. Luxd, LuxNetworkRunner, etc.:_

 - Please raise a **Missing Docs Issue** in the GitHub repository of that project and thoroughly detail your request.
 Include references to any existing pages relevant to your